huggingface/blog/object-detection-leaderboard.md

 #### Calculating the IoU requires careful consideration

-IoU, or Intersection over Union, might seem straightforward to calculate based on its definition.
-However, there's a crucial detail to be aware of: if the ground-truth and the detection don't overlap at all, not even by one pixel, the IoU should be `0`.
+IoU might seem straightforward to calculate based on its definition.
+However, there's a crucial detail to be aware of: if the ground truth and the detection don't overlap at all, not even by one pixel, the IoU should be 0.
 To avoid dividing by zero when calculating the union, you can add a small value (called _epsilon_ ), to the denominator.
 However, it's essential to choose the epsilon carefully.
 An epsilon value greater than 1e-4 might not be neutral enough to give an accurate result.

 #### Text-conditioned models demand the right prompts